 Access to emergency hospital telephone support (numbers supplied at discharge) which you can use at any time during your recovery or even up to 12 months later.

 Up to 3 routine follow-up outpatient or virtual appointments with your consultant are included as part of your 12 month fixed care package.
-Additional appointments are charged at a nominal fee from £25 per session.
+Out of aftercare appointments are chargeable.

 Useful regulatory bodies on breast implants